rgb-protocol/RGB-Documentation/rgb-contract-implementation/schema/README.md

 An issuer will then create a particular instance of a schema by filling it in with data such as `precision`, `name` and `issuedSupply`.
 Initial allocations are also defined, and the resulting structure is encoded into a consignment file and shared with the new owners.
 Once the first state transition happens, the contract will (indirectly) be committed onchain and take full effect.

-In the next subsection, we will provide an example of an actual Schema used for the issuance of a **Non Inflatable Fungible Asset.**
+In the next chapter, we provide a list of currently supported schemas.